LucasSantus/expert-notes/README.md

 <h3 id="about">:information_source: About</h3>

-> This project was developed using Vite, React, TypeScript, TailwindCSS.
+> This project was developed following the NLW Unite React, using Vite, React, TypeScript and TailwindCSS technologies.

 The idea is: